Biswabhusan Harichandan: Life and career

 Harichandan joined Bharatiya Jana Sangha in 1971 and became its National Executive Member and its State General Secretary until the formation of the Janata Party in 1977.
-During the era of emergency, he was detained under the MISA Act.
+During the era of emergency, he was detained under the MISA.
 After the formation of the BJP in 1980, he was appointed President of the state until 1988 before joining hands with the Janata Dal.
 He went back to the BJP in 1996.

 Harichandan was elected to the Odisha State Legislative Assembly five times.
-Beginning from the 1977 assembly elections from Chilika assembly as a member of BJP, he came back to power in 1990 with a Janata Dal ticket.
-Harichandan was elected for the third time, this time from Bhubaneswar Central seat in the by-poll elections of 1997, and continued to be a member from the same constituency three times in a row.
+Beginning from the 1977 assembly elections from Chilika Assembly constituency as a member of BJP, he came back to power in 1990 with a Janata Dal ticket.
+Harichandan was elected for the third time, this time from Bhubaneswar seat in the by-poll elections of 1997, and continued to be a member from the same constituency three times in a row.
 He was also a cabinet minister in the BJD-BJP led coalition government in 2004, where he was the Minister of Law, Revenue and Fisheries.

 In July 2019, he was appointed the 23rd Governor of Andhra Pradesh.

 Harichandan was sworn in as the 7th Governor of Chhattisgarh on 23 February 2023.